lapwinglabs/blog/hacker-guide-to-setting-up-your-mac.md

 ## Conclusion

 By setting up automation, you can get up and running on a new Mac faster.
-You will stay up to date on the latest security fixes and you can eliminate inconsistencies among your teammate's computers.
+You will stay up to date with the latest security fixes and you can eliminate inconsistencies among your teammate's computers.

 What are your favorite tools for automation?
 Leave a comment!

-If you're interested in this kind of stuff or Lapwing Labs, you should [get in touch](mailto:hi@lapwinglabs.com).
+If you're interested in this kind of stuff or in our [other work](lapwinglabs.com/#work), you should [get in touch](mailto:hi@lapwinglabs.com).

+Happy automating!